 On March 2, 2021, Vaxxinity entered into the Contribution and Exchange Agreement, pursuant to which the outstanding equity interests of UNS and COVAXX were contributed to Vaxxinity in return for equity interests in Vaxxinity, resulting in UNS and COVAXX becoming wholly owned subsidiaries of Vaxxinity.
 Accordingly, all share and per share amounts prior to the Reorganization have been adjusted to reflect the Reorganization.
 In addition, we formed COVAXX, and commenced our COVAXX business, on March 23, 2020.
 As a result, the historical financial information between March 23, 2020 and March 2, 2021 described in this prospectus refers to the combined historical financial information of UNS and COVAXX and the historical financial information prior to March 23, 2020 described in this prospectus refers only to the historical financial information of UNS.
-As such, our business operations for the three months ended March 31, 2020 reflects the operations of our UNS business for that period, while our operations for the three months ended March 31, 2021 reflects the operations of UNS and COVAXX for the period through March 2, 2021, and for Vaxxinity and its subsidiaries from March 2, 2021 through March 31, 2021.
+As such, our business operations for the three months ended June 30, 2020 reflect the operations of our UNS and COVAXX businesses on a combined consolidated basis for that period, while our operations for the three months ended June 30, 2020 reflect the operations of our UNS business from January 1, 2020 to March 22, 2020 and our UNS and COVAXX businesses on a combined consolidated basis for the six months ended June 30, 2020 reflect the operations of our UNS business from January 1, 2020 to March 22, 2020 and our UNS and COVAXX businesses on a combined consolidated basis for the period from January 1, 2021 to March 1, 2021 and of Vaxxinity and its subsidiaries for the remainder of that six-month period.
 See Note 1 to our combined consolidated financial statements included elsewhere in this prospectus.